Clackroe/DimensionalEngine/README.md

 ```

 # Building
+At this time, only Linux and Windows are supported.

+***NOTE***: Windows Support may be further behind Linux, as I am developing this on Linux.
+I will do my best to bring the Windows support up to date on every major development.

 This project uses CMake.
 Ensure you have both CMake and Make for linux or Visual Studio for Windows.
 ## Linux
 ```bash